Neurochemistry

 • Ionotropic and metabotropic receptors generate EPSPs and IPSPs

-• Amino acid neurotransmitters: glutamate, GABA, ACh
+• Amino acid neurotransmitters: glutamate, GABA

 Resources